-DTJ’s Mobile Cinema programs have tackled issues like reintegrating formerly abducted children into their communities, relieving psychological distress, and reconciliation between victims and perpetrators.
+DTJ Mobile Cinema programs have tackled issues like reintegrating formerly abducted children into their communities, relieving psychological distress, and reconciling victims and perpetrators.

 Film builds on the strong narrative storytelling culture in the places we work where people learn from each other through shared lessons that are passed down.
-Since stories are a universal language, they transcend other teaching tools and we have found are very powerful tools to reverse harmful ideologies, create cohesion, solidarity and hope.
+Since stories are a universal language, they transcend other teaching tools and are exceptionally powerful instruments for reversing harmful ideologies and engendering cohesion, solidarity and hope.

 Help DTJ protect children from war.

 There are LRA combatants who want to surrender.